Greenfield User Guide

 - The Data Supercell is a PSC-designed and built system for long-term storage and management of petabyte-scale data.
-It is mounted on all Greenfield nodes.
-Files can be copied easily between the Data Supercell and Greenfield as needed.

-- Your home directory in the Data Supercell is /arc/users/username.
+- Your home directory in the Data Supercell is /arc/users/user-name.

 Our recommended method for file transfer is Globus Online.
 If you cannot use Globus Online, but do have access to Globus client software, we recommend globus-url-copy.
 Otherwise, you can use sftp or scp.

 Both Globus Online and globus-url-copy use high-speed data conduits, and are much faster than other file transfer methods.

 In order to use Globus Online to transfer files, you must either create a Globus Online account or use InCommon credentials.

 Go to https://www.globus.org/, click "Sign Up" in the upper right, and follow the instructions.

 Once you have done that, you can use Globus Online to transfer files to Greenfield.